Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 implementing a constructor.

 ## Handling parameters in controllers
-The previous tutorial showed how request handlers support automatic injection of parameters read from the HTTP request.
-Controllers support the same, therefore it is possible to have parameters read automatically and injected to controller methods:
+The previous tutorial showed how request handlers support the automatic injection of parameters read from the HTTP request.
+Controllers support the same, therefore it is possible to have parameters read automatically and injected into controller methods:

 ```python
 class Example(Controller):